$0 United States University Admissions Framework — The Step-by-Step System for Getting Your Homeschooler from Transcript to Acceptance Letter

 The Complete Transcript Builder

-Step-by-step instructions for creating a professional, college-ready transcript — including how to assign Carnegie Unit credits, calculate both weighted and unweighted GPAs, title courses so admissions officers understand them, and format the document so it looks like it came from a registrar's office.
+"Will colleges laugh at a transcript I made in Excel?" is the most common fear on every homeschool forum.
+They won't — if it speaks their language.
+Step-by-step instructions for creating a professional, college-ready transcript: assigning Carnegie Unit credits, calculating weighted and unweighted GPAs, titling courses so admissions officers understand them ("Honors Chemistry with Lab" not "Science 10"), and formatting the document so it reads like it came from a registrar's office.
 Covers every edge case: retroactive grading for 9th grade when you didn't give letter grades, documenting co-op classes, listing dual enrollment courses, and translating unschooling projects into credit-bearing coursework.

 The Common App Counselor Walkthrough